animegolem/pirate-extensions-extended/Bill_of_Materials.md

 5. A needle or similar to make holes in the finished plug

-6. Straight Razor to clean up demolded plug.
+6. Straight razor to clean up demolded plug.

 ### Microphone